Digital Technology to support Early Mathematics and Literacy – Early Years

 Below are a series of activities to support the development of mathematics and literacy skills using different types of technology.

-Typing , Writing and Reading Activities
+Typing, Phonics and Reading Activities

 Typing Activities